CONP-PCNO/conp-documentation/datalad_dataset_addition_procedure.md

   datalad add *
   ```

-3 - After publishing your dataset, follow the **Initialize the Globus special remote** procedure
+3 - After publishing your dataset as explained below, follow the **Initialize the Globus special remote** procedure

 ## Publish a new dataset